jjg/jasongullickson.com/posts/webE-prologue.md

 ---
 title: 'WebE - Prologue'
-date: '2021-12-14T17:00:00'
+date: '2022-01-20T17:00:00'
 ---

-Earlier this month I foreshadowed this post with a cryptic message (as is tradition):
+Earlier in December I foreshadowed this post with a cryptic message (as is tradition):

 >There is a movement afoot to bake "crypto" tech into the web in a fundamental way and I think this is a grave mistake.
 They are calling this [Web3](https://en.wikipedia.org/wiki/Web3), so I will be calling my alternative **WebE**.

 [WebE](https://github.com/jjg/WebE) is Web3 from an alternate universe.
-A universe where the web is designed to empower everyone to share and consume creativity and and platform on which to develop new applications to empower both, regardless of means.
+A universe where the web is designed to empower everyone to share and consume creativity and a platform on which to develop new applications to empower both, regardless of means.
 It is not a means of [concentrating economic power](https://www.bloomberg.com/news/articles/2021-12-10/web3-is-crypto-s-attempt-to-reinvent-the-internet-here-s-what-you-should-know), or one that favors people with access to the most computing resources.
-It is engineered to be resilient against hierarchy and pyramid power structures, and to reduce the impact of computing machinery on the environment.
+It is engineered to be resilient against hierarchy and other power and control structures, as well as to reduce the impact of computing machinery on life on this planet.

 While I'm tempted to dive into the technical details, I believe that a story may be a better way to communicate what is most important about WebE.